First Week of AAP September 16th Options Trading

-Investors in Advance Auto Parts Inc (Symbol: AAP) saw new options begin trading this week, for the September 16th expiration.
-One of the key data points that goes into the price an option buyer is willing to pay, is the time value, so with 238 days until expiration the newly trading contracts represent a possible opportunity for sellers of puts or calls to achieve a higher premium than would be available for the contracts with a closer expiration.
+Investors in Advance Auto Parts Inc (Symbol: AAP) saw new options become available this week, for the September 16th expiration.
+One of the key inputs that goes into the price an option buyer is willing to pay, is the time value, so with 235 days until expiration the newly available contracts represent a possible opportunity for sellers of puts or calls to achieve a higher premium than would be available for the contracts with a closer expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the AAP options chain for the new September 16th contracts and identified one put and one call contract of particular interest.

-The put contract at the $220.00 strike price has a current bid of $18.30.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $220.00, but will also collect the premium, putting the cost basis of the shares at $201.70 (before broker commissions).
-To an investor already interested in purchasing shares of AAP, that could represent an attractive alternative to paying $227.36/share today.
+The put contract at the $220.00 strike price has a current bid of $20.80.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $220.00, but will also collect the premium, putting the cost basis of the shares at $199.20 (before broker commissions).
+To an investor already interested in purchasing shares of AAP, that could represent an attractive alternative to paying $223.00/share today.

 Below is a chart showing the trailing twelve month trading history for Advance Auto Parts Inc, and highlighting in green where the $220.00 strike is located relative to that history: